 Re-check.
 Re-check the cargo and securing devices as often as necessary during a trip to keep the load secure.
-A good habit is to inspect again:
+You need to inspect again:

-- After you have driven for three hours or 150 miles. - After every break you take during driving.
+- After you have driven for 3 hours or 150 miles. - After every break you take during driving.

-Federal, state and local regulations for commercial vehicle weight, securing cargo, covering loads and where you can drive large vehicles vary from place to place.
+Federal, state, and local regulations for commercial vehicle weight, securing cargo, covering loads, and where you can drive large vehicles vary from place to place.
 Know the rules where you will be driving.

-3.2 - Weight and Balance
+3.2 - CARGO WEIGHT AND BALANCE

 You are responsible for not being overloaded.
-The following are some definitions of weight you should know:
+The following are some definitions of weight you should know.